 Instead, a safer, simpler process uses a single system capable of both calculating the pricing structure as well as deploying that pricing structure to downstream sales channels.
 Records can be kept in one place, with systemization ensuring that there are no disconnects between steps.

 While the transformations laid out in the EBA guidelines are oriented towards risk management, they also offer a tremendous opportunity to improve revenue and streamline operations as well.
 Employing analytical pricing engines for simulations also enables pricing optimization, which significantly increases both profitability and strategic agility.
 Likewise, end-to-end pricing tools can quantify and leverage relationships between products, improving personalized product bundles and customer retention across the Enterprise.

-Fortunately, solutions like Earnix offer a ready-made, battle-tested way forward.
+Fortunately, solutions like Earnix offer a ready-made, battle-tested way forward with data analytics in banking.
 Analytical components can be plugged into an AI-enabled pricing engine designed specifically for the task.
 Once optimized prices have been calculated, they can then be deployed directly to sales channels via OpenAPI, eliminating costly and time-consuming pricing execution processes.
 Origination data is then fed back into the system for a self-learning, automated system that constantly adjusts to changes in market, consumers, and competitors, with documentation stored at every step of the way.